BhavyaParekh/HandGesture_Recognition/README.md

 # HandGesture_Recognition

+This project is our Hackathon project(DuHex3.0) done by the contribution of four group members

 ## cv2 (OpenCV):

 Description: OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.